Antevenio/oauth2-mdirector/README.md

 As of now, only an OAuth2 implementation for the MDirector email marketing application is provided.
-It is composed of an [oauth2-client](https://github.com/thephpleague/oauth2-client) provider, and a wrapper around it to hide the burden of the required OAuth2 negotiations.
+It is composed of an [oauth2-client](https://github.com/thephpleague/oauth2-client) provider and a wrapper around it to hide the burden of the required OAuth2 negotiations.

-As a consumer you may chose to use just the provider or the client wrapper, as it suits you best.
+As a consumer you may choose to use just the provider or the client wrapper, as it suits you best.

 There is also a command line script to help you test it from the shell.